Pineapple Tarts Recipe

 - Roll dough to about 4mm thick

-- Use tart mould to cut out the tart, place on ungreased baking tray
+- Use tart mould to cut out the tart, place on baking tray lined with greaseproof paper

 - Use a soft fine brush to glaze the tarts with egg wash